coryasilva/Leaflet.ExtraMarkers/README.md

 ### Shadows

-The SVG shadows are inlined as data uris to increase performance.
+The SVG shadows are inlined as data URIs to increase performance.
 It is possible to a custom shadow by passing in a `shadowUrl` options.

-The following script was used to efficently encode the svgs uris.
+The following script was used to efficently encode the shadow SVGs into data URIs.

 ```sh
 npx mini-svg-data-uri ./assets/shadow-ellipse.svg